simphony/docs/docs/source/getting_started.md

 python3 setup.py install
 ```

-After installing osp-core, you can install an ontology file using
+After installing OSP-core, you can install an ontology file using
 [**pico**](./utils.md#pico-installs-cuds-ontologies):

 ```shell